glennreid/JComp/README.md

 # How to use it: running `jcomp`
 `jcomp` or `./jcomp`

-JComp runs through all the folders in the current directory, and is somewhat aggressive about finding and rewriting files, so make sure you have a backup or a least understand how it works (it makes its own backups, but caveat emptor).
+JComp runs through all the folders in the current directory, and is somewhat aggressive about finding and rewriting files, so make sure you have a backup or a least understand how it works (it makes its own backups, but be careful).

 ## Caveats
 If you use external libraries with identifiers that shouldn't be changed (like JQuery), there's no way JComp currently